Microsoft Enterprise Agreement (EA)

 • Context:

-• It can (typically) provide significant cost savings for organizations with 500 or more users or devices by standardizing IT platforms across the organization, which leads to the best pricing and discounts.
+• It can (typically) provide significant cost savings for organizations with 500 or more users or devices.

-• It can (often) be used to access the latest versions of cloud and on-premises software through the inclusion of Software Assurance.
+• It can (often) be used to access the latest versions of cloud and on-premises software (e.g., through the inclusion of MS Software Assurance).

 • It can range from being a comprehensive licensing agreement for cloud services to on-premises software licenses, or a mix of both.

-• It can simplify license management by providing predictable payments and a single agreement for both cloud services and software.
+• It can simplify license management by providing predictable payments over a three-year period with an option to renew.

 • It can offer flexible payment options, such as spreading costs over three years or opting for subscription-based licensing.